 Follow any treatment plans to manage chronic health conditions.

-Avoid excess caffeine and alcohol, and all illicit drugs that speed up your heart rate.
+Avoid excess caffeine and alcohol and avoid all illicit drugs that speed up your heart rate.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.